curiouslearning/workshop_pick_one_2/README.md

 ### Data Collection Functions
-This app uses 2 of the 6 functions from Curious Learning Data Collection API (CuriousLearningDataAPI.js) to collect usage data so that application usage can be analyzed.
+This app uses 2 of the 6 functions from Curious Learning Data Collection API (CuriousLearningDataAPI.js) to collect data so that application usage can be analyzed.
 The file is located in the './js/' folder.

 1. reportResponse function is used to report the response of the user.
 In every level it sends the user's answer to a particular question, be it correct or not.
+It also tracks the amount of time spent to give a response.

 2. reportScore function is used to report performance of the user at the end of the game in terms of the total score scored.
 This score is a cumulative score of the all the levels.